ubcecon/praxis-ubc/draft_notebooks/CNN/intro_to_cnn.md

 After carefully processing both the training and the test data, we finally came to a stage where we can train our own CNN classifier.
 The first thing we need to do is to decide which **architecture** we want to use for the model.

 Architecture determines the way how a CNN integrate and learn from the features it extracted, and thus largely determines the performance of a model.
 Throughout the years, there have been several hugely successful CNN architectures, which we won't be able to discuss in detail.
 Here, I will only demonstrate the architecture of **LeNet-5**: It reads images in a sequence that starts with a partial and combines the partials into a comprehensive one.
+Intuitively, the learning process of this architecture can be thought as learning to write a new character: You learn to write each stroke first, and then follow the structure of the character to put those strokes together into a complete character.

 <img src="data/lenet5.png" alt="A visual comparison of two neural networks" width="700"/>